Mary Kay Letourneau: Death

-Letourneau died July 6, 2020, at her home in Des Moines, Washington, from colorectal cancer.
+Letourneau died on July 6, 2020, at her home in Des Moines, Washington, from colorectal cancer.
 She was 58.
 Fualaau and her family were present.
-A joint statement was made by the Fualaau and Letourneau families to commemorate her passing.
+A joint statement was made by the Fualaau and Letourneau families to commemorate her death.
 In her will, Letourneau left much of her estate to Fualaau.

 In popular culture

-Jill Sobule's joking yet sympathetic song 'Mary Kay' was included on her fourth album, Pink Pearl (2000).
+Jill Sobule's joking yet sympathetic song "Mary Kay" was included on her fourth album, Pink Pearl (2000).

 In 2000, a TV movie was broadcast on the USA Network about Letourneau's illegal relationship All-American Girl: The Mary Kay Letourneau Story.

+The book Notes on a Scandal by Zoe Heller released in 2003 was inspired by the case.
+It was adapted as a movie of the same name starring Judi Dench and Cate Blanchett, in 2006.

+The eleventh-season episode "Conned" of the series Law & Order: Special Victims Unit features a storyline based on Letourneau.

 The opening scene of the 2012 film That's My Boy, although set in 1984, is loosely inspired by her story.
 Fualaau himself expressed the notion that the movie was about him.

 The 2023 film May December is loosely inspired by her story.